waynepark77/masksaga-token/README.md

-# thetan-token
+# masksaga-token
-Implementation of Thetan Token following by EIP20 format
+Implementation of MaskSaga Token following by EIP20 format